 Office for Civil Rights could fine Texas Department of Aging and Disability Services (DADS) up to $12 million for a CLS violation.

 Conclusion: Easy, Fast, Effective Training

 We know busy professionals want easy, fast, effective compliance training, so our courses can be accessed at any time and users can stop and start at their leisure.
-We also offer 2.0 continuing education hours approved by The Texas Nurses Association with the Advanced CLS Course.
+We also offer 2.0 continuing education hours approved by The Texas Nurses Association with the Advanced HIPAA Course.
 Certificates of Completion can be printed or emailed after successful completion of the course.